Are you wondering, How Cold Can Tomatoes Tolerate? Here is a quick and easy guide as well as tips to keep them juicy and fresh!

 Now that you know when to plant your tomatoes you might be wondering what temperature they can tolerate – after all if you want to have access to them all year round you need to know the temperatures they can endure.

-Tomatoes naturally thrive in warmer weather, but this does not mean you should keep cranking up the heating to make you tomatoes grow.
+Tomatoes naturally thrive in warmer weather, but this does not mean you should keep cranking up the heating to make your tomatoes grow.
 In fact, overheating your tomatoes can easily make them dehydrated which results in them withering away and dying.

-Therefore, the best temperature for tomatoes is not too cold but certainly not too hot either – the best temperatures for tomatoes range between 60 degrees Fahrenheit and 70 degrees fahrenheit.
+Therefore, the best temperature for tomatoes is not too cold but certainly not too hot either – the best temperatures for tomatoes range between 60 degrees Fahrenheit and 70 degrees Fahrenheit.
 This gives the tomatoes enough warmth to continue growing but not too much so that they end up shrivelling up.

 This is why getting the right temperature for your tomatoes is essential for their growth – without it you can end up having fruit that does not live up to its full potential.

 How Best To Look After Your Tomatoes?